 Corporation for National and Community Service

-A Federal Government resource aimed at improving lives, strengthening communities, and fostering civic engagement through service and volunteering.
-Learn about research on volunteering in America and find out about special volunteering initiatives.
+A Federal agency aimed at improving lives, strengthening communities, and fostering civic engagement through service and volunteering.
+Learn about volunteer programs and research initiatives.

 Members tutor and mentor children in cities across the country and provide literacy coaching, homework help, and consistent role models, as well as committed, caring attention.
-Find a program near you and read about how the program has made a difference in the lives of the volunteers and the children’s families.
+Find a program near you and read about how the program has made a difference in the lives of the volunteers, children, and children’s families.

-A Federal group that works with thousands of nonprofit organizations and local agencies—both secular and faith-based—to promote service opportunities for older Americans.
+A program of the Corporation for National and Community Service that works with thousands of nonprofit organizations and local agencies—both secular and faith-based—to promote service opportunities for older Americans.
 Learn how to get involved in a variety of volunteer activities near you.

 United We Serve